 Who knows your cat better than you?
 Nobody!
 However, cats hide almost everything (especially pain), so you might not realize that they’re hurting.
 Their cryptic behavior is a hold-over from their past, when they lived in the wild instead of our living rooms.
 Back then, cats who showed signs of illness and pain stood out to predators, and masking their discomfort was a key survival strategy.
 In the safety of our living rooms, cats are more comfortable and therefore may be likely to show signs of their pain.

 When cats are in unfamiliar places (like a veterinarian’s exam room), it’s doubtful they’ll show signs of joint pain.
+Plus, normal cat behavior varies from cat to cat.
 That’s why your veterinarian relies on you to report changes in your cat’s behavior for more accurate diagnoses.
 Exactly how well you know your cat — their personality, daily habits, and silly quirks — is critical when it comes to their health.
 This way you can more easily tell when something isn’t right.

 Establishing Your Cat’s Normal (or at Least a Baseline of Their Behavior Today)

 Getting to know and documenting your cat’s normal behaviors establishes a baseline, much like what your veterinarian does during annual wellness visits.
 They want a reference point for bloodwork, urine, weight, and other health factors to know what’s normal for your cat.
-Detecting a change is much easier with a baseline — even small variations in your cat’s “normal” can indicate a potentially big problem.
+Detecting a change is much easier with a baseline — even small changes in cat behavior potentially big problem.

 If you’ve known your cat since they were a kitten, establishing a baseline of what’s normal can start as early as you’d like (but start when cat is at least a year old and now an adult).
 Taking short videos of your cat doing normal activities is a great way to track their behaviors over time.